The Immigration & Mental Health Program at COIT

-- Call the number above for a consultation and schedule an appointment with one of our licensed mental health professionals.
+- Call 732-508-0052 for a consultation and schedule an appointment with one of our licensed mental health professionals.

-- You will provided your Patient Portal, where you can electronically sign the required forms including consents, disclosures and questionnaires before your evaluation.
+- You will provided a private secured online platform, called your Patient Portal to electronically complete and sign required forms including consents, disclosures and questionnaires before your evaluation.

-- A comprehensive report will be mailed directly to your attorney, your advocate, representation or yourself in about two-three weeks after your evaluation.
+- A comprehensive report will be mailed directly to you, your attorney, your advocate, or your representative in about two-three weeks after your evaluation.
 (Additional fees are required for expedited services)

 WHAT SHOULD I BRING WITH ME or WHAT DO I NEED?